No booking fees on the app

 Birmingham to Nottingham train timetable

-From Birmingham to Nottingham, take the fastest train in 1h 9m, typically 1h 14m.
-Daily, 60 trains depart from Birmingham, with the first at 05:19 and the last at 23:09.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Birmingham to Nottingham on the fastest train in 1h 9m, usually 1h 14m.
+Each day, 60 trains leave from Birmingham, starting at 05:19 and ending at 23:09.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 DepartsArrivesOperator